Showing 1–48 of 117 results

 Use an insulation saw, or sharp knife with a serrated blade, to cut the insulation to size if required.
 Do not overcut the insulation.
 Allow an extra 10mm on both dimensions (width and length) of the insulation, over and above the aperture dimensions.

-The density and dimensional stability of ROCKWOOL stone wool allows tight friction to fit.
-The insulation slabs will not require pinning or fixings unless specifically stated otherwise.
+The density and dimensional stability of mineral wool allows tight friction to fit.
+Insulation batts will not require pinning or fixings unless specifically stated otherwise.
 To install, simply push the insulation into one side of the structure and let the insulation go so it tightly fits into the other side of the structure and holds in place.
 Ensure there are no visible gaps, as this will have effects on the thermal performance.

 Continue until the frame is full.
 Off cuts can be kept and used to fill smaller gaps.
 The project can be completed with the next steps depending on the method and area of insulation.